-Melissa Strawn, founder of My People Now, is a former YWCA client and recently was the speaker at our Cocktails On A Mission event.
+Melissa Strawn, founder of My People Now, is a former YWCA program participant and recently was the speaker at our Cocktails On A Mission event.
 Melissa is a survivor who is passionate about helping other women and educating our community.

 Born and raised in the Bay Area, Melissa grew up in extreme poverty.
 For as long as she can remember, she wanted to have her own business so that she could help her family and create a better life.

 When her two sons were just six and ten years old, Melissa started dating a guy who was 26 years her senior.
 After just two months into the relationship, he asked Melissa to move in with him.
 At the time, she was struggling financially and romanticized the stability and normalcy that his condo could represent, so she agreed to move in.

 Over time, things got worse and Melissa felt herself getting more and more stuck in an unhealthy relationship.
 “When we think of domestic abuse, we don’t always imagine its various forms,” Melissa says.
 “He took away my independence – he made me get rid of my belongings when I moved in with him and he started controlling my personal finances.”

 The final red flag for Melissa was when her younger son’s school started asking if everything was okay at home.
 He had told a teacher about how his family was living with someone who yelled at his mom.
 Melissa decided to leave and when she told her partner, he sexually assaulted her.
 Less than 24 hours later he physically attacked her when she tried to get what few things she had left.

 Studies show that the most dangerous time for victims of domestic abuse is when they try to leave their partners.
 Thankfully, Melissa had a friend who was able to get her and her sons out of the abusive situation, as well as take Melissa to a hospital for her injuries.